I beg to move,

 I thank the hon.
 Member for East Lothian (Martin Whitfield) for his valuable contribution to this debate.
 I am particularly pleased to be speaking in it, having missed the opportunity to do so prior to the recess when it was postponed.
-It is crucial to bring such issues to the Floor of the Chamber and not simply sweep them under the carpet.
+It is crucial to bring such issues to the Floor of the House and not simply sweep them under the carpet.
 We all know that parliamentary candidates face tough questions when we make our case to our constituents and that is part of what makes our democracy robust: the willingness of parliamentarians to make their case on the doorstep.
 Equally, we all know that sometimes the robust debates about the future of our country go beyond what is right and proper.
 All too often, a minority of small-minded cowards lash out at those whom they disagree with, doing so not with reasoned argument, but with abuse, intimidation and threats.
 In Scotland, that has become a disappointingly familiar part of political life, a regrettable legacy of that divisive independence referendum in 2014.
 We must now work together with the common aim of eradicating this behaviour from British politics, because, frankly, enough is enough.

 No one, of course, is suggesting that we should duck the big questions or fail to stand up to make our case, but I am increasingly concerned that the bitterness that attaches itself to our political discourse is putting off the new faces that we all wish to welcome into politics.
 Yesterday, I spoke in a Westminster Hall debate about the barriers facing women standing for Parliament, and the fact that we need to have today’s debate is one such barrier.
 That is not to say that it is just the abuse of candidates that puts women off standing for office, but we should also recognise that the especially vile abuse targeted at women will undoubtedly have an impact.
 From my own personal experience of speaking to females of a similar age to me during the recess, I can say that it was always the females who stated time and time again, “I do not know how you do the job you do.
 Forgive me for making a brushing statement, but I doubt they are avid viewers of Parliament TV, nor do they come to my surgeries; they are making these presumptions because they can see the scrutiny we are under through the media—press, broadcast and social.
 Can we really be surprised that women are not always willing to throw themselves into such an environment?